-So, for example, if a dog microchipped in the United States has an ISO standard microchip, then travels to another country and becomes lost, the ISO standard scanners in the dog’s new location would be able to read the dog’s microchip.
+So, for example, if a dog microchipped in the United States has an ISO standard microchip then travels to another country and becomes lost, the ISO standard scanners in the dog’s new location would be able to read the dog’s microchip.
 If the dog was implanted with a non-ISO microchip and the microchip scanner used was not ISO or universal, the dog’s microchip might not be detected or be read by the scanner.

 How to Register a Microchip

-- Insert a microchip.
+- Insert a microchip in the pet.

-- Animal is found by third party.
+- Animal is found by a third party.

-Microchips are accepted by the AKC, Canadian Kennel Club, UKC, and the USDA.
+Microchips are accepted by the AKC, Canadian Kennel Club, UKC and the USDA.
 A microchip is a simple, safe and cost-effective way to protect your pet’s well-being.
 By providing them with this permanent identification, you can help ensure their timely return to you if they ever become lost.